 If you have an upcoming flight and need to be alerted whenever the flight schedule changes, you can’t always count on the airline to send you information in a timely manner.

 This is what Flight Schedule Alerts are for.
 Specifically, you can receive email notifications from ExpertFlyer whenever the schedule is changed for any flight in question.

-If you’re on the Flight Details page like the image above, simply click the icon that looks like an exclamation mark in a square.
-A box will pop up prompting you to name your alert, select a schedule change tolerance, and send a test email.
+If you’re on the Flight Details page like the image above, click the icon that looks like an exclamation point in a square.
+A box will pop up, prompting you to name your alert, select a schedule change tolerance, and send a test email:

 The schedule change tolerance can range from Any Time Change to At least 2 hours.